Polkadot-Blockchain-Academy/pba-content/syllabus/0-Internal_Faculty_Resources/7-Grading-scheme-slides.md

 ---
-title: New Academy Grading Scheme
+title: Assessment and Grading Scheme
-description: Research and proposal from Nuke
+description: How and why the PBA creates and grades assessments
 duration: 30 minuets
 ---

 <!-- .slide: data-background-color="#4A2439" -->

-# New Academy Grading Scheme
+# Assessment and Grading Scheme

----
+---v

 ## 🤷 Motivations from Faculty

 - Variability in educational standards/best practices for assignments & grading, leading to large subjectivity in scores awarded.
 - Workload is very high for manual grading of 50 to 100 students with very tight deadlines.

----
+Notes:

+Based on lessons learned in the first two cohorts about assessment.

+---v

 ## 🤷 Motivations from Students